SeleniumHQ/seleniumhq.github.io/docs_source_files/content/guidelines_and_recommendations/domain_specific_language.en.md

 It bears repeating: one of your primary goals should be writing an API that allows your tests to address **the problem at hand, and NOT the problem of the UI**.
-The UI is a secondary concern for your users – they don't care about the UI, they just want to get their job done.
+The UI is a secondary concern for your users – they do not care about the UI, they just want to get their job done.
 Your test scripts should read like a laundry list of things the user wants to DO, and the things they want to KNOW.
 The tests should not concern themselves with HOW the UI requires you to go about it.

+***AUT**: Application under test